apache/iceberg-docs/landing-page/content/common/join.md

 ## Iceberg Community Events

-This calendar contians two calendar feeds:
+This calendar contains two calendar feeds:

 * Iceberg Community Events - Events such as conferences and meetups, aimed to educate and inspire Iceberg users.
 * Iceberg Dev Events - Events such as the triweekly Iceberg sync, aimed to discuss the project roadmap and how to implement features.